jcu-eresearch/plone-user-doc/source/interacting.rst

 .. ifconfig:: metadata['project']['auth'] == 'aaf'

+    On |project-name|, authentication occurs either with existing research institution credentials using Single-Sign-On, or with local accounts that are independently managed inside |project-name|.

+    If your account has not been issued by a research institution (university, CSIRO and so forth), then you should already know your username and password as you'll be using them to log into
+    |project-name|.
+If this applies to you, ignore the following
+    instructions.

-    On |project-name|, authentication typically occurs with existing research institution credentials using Single-Sign-On.
-Because your credentials are only ever managed by you institution, you must utilise the special credentials local to |project-name|.
-To find these details:
+    If your credentials are managed by your institution, you must utilise special credentials on |project-name|.
+To find these
+    details:

     * Username: